What Are Sentence Adverbs?

 If you have ever used an adverb at the beginning of a sentence in order to modify the entire sentence (and not just the verb), then you have successfully used sentence adverbs.
 Despite what some people may tell you, even hopefully is not necessarily among the lazy and weak words to avoid in writing.
 As with any words in writing, my greatest tip is to remember not to overuse sentence adverbs in any single blog or story.

 What do you think of the use of sentence adverbs in fiction and nonfiction writing?
-Do you have any additional tips on their use?
+Was the adverbs list above helpful or do you have any suggestions?
+Do you have any additional sentence adverbs examples to share?
 Share your thoughts in the comments below.